tytydraco/yessleep/out/My_friend_moved_to_a_town_where_people_arent_allowed_to_take_photos_They_had_a_job_for_me.md

 I only had one glaring question on my mind at this point.“

-Everyone in that building said that you *hated* Meredith Lane.”
+"Everyone in that building said that you *hated* Meredith Lane.”

 “People here say stupid stuff, literally none of that is–”

 “Bryce, just please, *please* tell me you didn’t order for that poor woman to get chained and tortured like that.”

-Bryce stared at me, aghast.“
+Bryce stared at me, aghast.

-Do you really, *actually* think I’m capable of something like that?”
+"Do you really, *actually* think I’m capable of something like that?”

 Of course, in the moment, I told him no.